roblayton/canvas-lite/README.md

 # canvas-lite
-Small canvas library for testing
+Small canvas library for use with benchmarking